Getting Shredded: A Beginners Guide

 - Kneeling Cable Crunch: 3 sets / 15-20 reps

 - Prone Superman: 3 sets / 15-20 reps

 - Side Plank: 3 sets of 60 seconds

-The key to muscle stimulation is time under tension, which is the actual amount of time during your set that you are performing the reps.
+The key to muscle stimulation and developing the body composition that you want is time under tension, which is the actual amount of time during your set that you are performing the reps.
 For maximum stimulation, your time under tension per set should average out to 40 seconds.
 That is about twice as long as most people take to do their sets, which means that the majority of people are exercising way too fast.
 Slow it down to really feel the working muscle group, aiming for 40 seconds per set.

 You have just read through a complete plan to allow you to get shredded.
 It’s not pretty and it’s not easy.
 But it works!
 Follow it to the letter and you will slowly but surely whittle your body fat percentage down to that magical 10% that will get you looking super shredded.